-A referral to a psychologist should not be viewed as a sign that the care provider thinks that the patient is crazy or that the patient is making up the problem.
-It should be viewed as a sign that there is an appreciation for how stressful back pain can be, as well as another possible means to help the patient control pain.
-Psychological treatment for back pain support may also help patients to have a realistic view of their spinal condition and the planned treatments.
+Physician referrals to psychologists should not be viewed as a sign that the care provider thinks the patient is crazy or that the patient is making up the problem.
+They should be viewed that there is an appreciation for how stressful back pain can be and may offer another means for the patient to help control pain.

-Patients facing major spine surgery, those with failed spine surgery syndrome, and those with chronic pain may benefit from psychological support, especially if experiencing :
+Patients facing major spine surgery, those with failed spine surgery syndrome, and those with chronic pain will benefit from psychological support.

-- Many patients complete a pre-surgical psychological evaluation.
-This is a very common part of our holistic approach and helps us to better understand and tailor treatments to each patient.
-This session will explore your concerns and expectations about the surgery, the ways in which you have tried to deal with the pain and efforts you have made to improve, your use of medications, how the spine problems have affected your life, and how others have reacted to your back problems.
+This session will explore concerns, expectations about the surgery, the ways in which they have tried to deal with the pain, efforts they have made to improve, use of medications, how spine problems have affected your life, and how others have reacted to their back problems.

-- The psychologist may help the patient with pain control (using techniques such as meditation or hypnosis) and may provide techniques to help overcome depression and anxiety related to pain.
+The psychologist may also help with pain control (using techniques such as meditation or hypnosis) and may provide techniques to help overcome depression and anxiety related to pain.

 - Learn as much as you can about the physical conditions causing your spine pain and limiting your activities.